 Fiduciary guidance on lifetime income

 On October 23, DOL/EBSA issued an information letter to the Department of the Treasury responding to a request for views on whether a series of target date funds (Funds) could serve as "qualified default investment alternatives" within the meaning of 29 CFR Section 2550.404c-5 (the QDIA regulation), in light of the Funds' investments in unallocated deferred annuity contracts, described in IRS Notice 2014-66.
 The letter also addressed whether, and to what extent, the Department's "annuity selection safe harbor," 29 CFR Section 2550.404a-4, is available in connection with the selection of the unallocated deferred annuity contracts as investments of the Funds.
-The letter was issued in coordination with the issuance of Notice 2014-66.
+The letter was issued in coordination with IRS's issuance of Notice 2014-66.

 E-filing for “top hat” plan statements and apprenticeship and training plan notices